Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Continued Day 19 challenge

 **Thoughts**: Today went better.
 I was able to figure out how to get the canvas size to be set to the video size once the video loaded in.
 I also figured out how to take screenshots and allow for downloading said screenshots.
 Tomorrow I will tackle pixel manipulation with canvas.

+## Day 55: April 29, 2019

+**Today's Progress**: Continued Day 19 challenge

+**Thoughts**: Today went very well.
+I learned a good deal about pixel manipulation in canvas using getImageData().
+I learned it returns the width of the image data in pixels x the height of the image data in pixels, and then multiplied by 4 for the r, g, b, and a values that are just all in a list like: console.log(data[0], data[1], data[2], data[3], data[4], data[5]); // logs the values for r, g, b, a, r, g.

+Wes Bos has 4 different pixel manipulation challenges: all red hue, color offsets, adjusting overall blur, and creating a green screen effect.
+I was able to take care of the first challenge today and hope to finish the other 3 tomorrow.